-Read about millet’s 12 health benefits, some interesting trivia and history, 10 tips how to use it, and 3 delicious millet recipes.
+Read about 12 Health Benefits of Millet…the Alkalizing Grain! some interesting trivia and history, 10 tips on how to use it, and 3 delicious millet recipes.

-We use millet in our Healthy BootCamps .
+We use millet in our Healthy Online courses.
 Besides all the health benefits, it is tasty and economical.

 Rice feeds the world!
-Three billion people worldwide depend on rice for over half of their daily calorie intake.
-Most of them eat white rice.
+Three billion people worldwide depend on rice for over half of their daily calorie intake making it the most popular of the gluten-free grains.
+Unfortunately, most of them eat white rice only.

 Find out all the benefits of rice and which is better, white or brown at Brown Rice vs White Rice: Benefits and Cautions

-Most individuals get exposed to corn in so many products, often as a sweetener.
-If you are not eating packaged or junk foods though, corn can be a healthy addition.
+Most individuals get exposed to corn in so many products, often as a sweetener hidden in foods and syrups.
+If you are not eating packaged or junk foods though, corn can be a healthy addition to your diet.